Larry Steele (producer): Later life and death

 1969, Steele formed his own publishing firm, Larste, headquartered in Chicago.

 After 35 years of marriage, Steele's wife Nannie "Nana" Meyers Steele, died in 1972.
 She was a former choreographer and was president of his company Larry Steele Enterprises Inc. at the time of her death.
 After she died, Steele struggled financially and moved into a low-income housing project.
 Although a member of A.S.C.A.P.
 (American Society of Composers, Authors and Publishers) since 1964, he couldn't get a song published or sung.
 Steele also had health issues, but he couldn't afford proper health care.
 He was too ashamed to ask his friends in the entertainment industry for assistance, but he eventually reached out to Jet magazine about his ordeal.
 His health was declining from a combination of illnesses, including diabetes and a pancreatic problem.
-Steele died of heart failure in a Chicago hospital after he was found unconscious in his apartment by his the landlady in 1980.
+Steele died of heart failure in a Chicago hospital after he was found unconscious in his apartment by his landlady in 1980.
 He was survived by his nephew Lawrence Lindsay.
 Steele was interred at Burr Oak Cemetery.